Buckeye Brief: Long drives the key for Ohio State, Tuf Borland replaces Chris Worley and more

 Entering Saturday night, redshirt freshman linebacker Tuf Borland did not expect to play more than a rotation with redshirt senior middle linebacker Chris Worley and junior weakside linebacker Jerome Baker.

-But Worley suffered a sprained foot during the first half which forced the Bolingbrook, Illinois, native into action.
-Borland answered the call, finishing the night with a team-high 12 tackles, including one tackle for loss.
+But Worley suffered a sprained foot during the first half which forced Borland into action.
+The Bolingbrook, Illinois, native answered the call, finishing the night with a team-high 12 tackles, including one tackle for loss.

 Borland said he was not surprised he played well.